Become familiar with basic concepts related to a multitenant environment.

 Separation of data and code

 Although consolidated into a single physical CDB, PDBs mimic the behavior of traditional non-CDBs.
-For example, if a user error causes data loss, then a PDB administrator can use point-in-time recovery to retrieve the lost data without affecting other PDBs.
+For example, a PDB administrator can flush the shared pool or buffer cache in the context of a PDB without affecting other PDBs in the CDB.

 Ease of performance tuning